 Websites with more information and advice are:

-- Cybermentors - this website is all about young people helping and supporting each other
+- Bullying UK - this website is all about bullying and how to get support.

 - Thinkuknow - information for different age groups, and you can report abuse here